arruda/ScaPi/CONTRIBUTING.md

 * `!` represents a player starting position.
 * `@` represents an exit from the maze.
 * `#` represents a magical door exit.
+* `K` represents a Key for the magical door.

 At least five `!` should be present, at least one `@` should be present, and no `.` should be set in the edges of the maze (the maze needs to be encircled by walls).

+If using a magical door (`#`) you should at least add two keys (`K`), since two keys is the required count for opening a magical door.
+Avoid adding too many keys, otherwise they may loose their relative value to the players (they are supposed to be scarce resources that the players must compete to get).

 ## Setting Up the Code for Local Development